Tag: peppermint tea

 Stop Eating and Start Chewing!

 Sometimes after a big meal, it’s easy to say, “I already blew it, it won’t make a difference if I keep going.”
 It does make a difference.
 Your body will have a great deal of difficulty digesting if you don’tstop eating because it will have the joint job of digesting the heavy food you’ve just eaten and the food you are continuing to eat.
-So chew something else instead, like sugar-free gum (If you can find it at a health-food store, try a brand that only uses xylitol) or an even better option, fennel seeds, which are great for digestion and keep your mouth feeling clean.
+So chew something else instead, like sugar-free gum (If you can find it at a health-food store, try a brand that only uses xylitol) or an even better option, fennel seeds, which are great for digestion and keep your mouth and teeth feeling clean and healthy – check more from Hills Dental Design.

 Drink Peppermint Tea with Ginger, Lemon, and Cayenne Pepper